Person reviewing multiple credit cards with high utilization rates and rising interest costs

 Quick Answer

 Carrying high credit utilization across multiple cards can drop your credit score by 50–110 points and trigger penalty APRs above 29.99% on affected accounts.
-As of July 2025, lenders use per-card and aggregate utilization to assess risk, meaning one maxed-out card hurts even when others are near zero.
+Lenders use per-card and aggregate utilization to assess risk, meaning one maxed-out card hurts even when others are near zero.

-Rising interest rates have made this problem more acute in 2025.
 Average credit card APRs remain near historic highs, meaning every dollar of high-balance debt costs more to carry than it did three years ago.
+The math is unforgiving, and the credit score consequences arrive faster than most borrowers expect.

 How Does High Utilization Across Multiple Cards Hurt Your Credit Score?